logo

 In contrast, NGARs bear higher risk because their returns depend on market performance.
 Investors who opt for NGARs must be prepared for the possibility of fluctuating income levels, as poor market performance could lead to a reduction in their annuity income.
 However, these investors also have the opportunity to capitalize on market growth, potentially yielding higher returns than those offered by GARs.

-• Income Potential and Growth Opportunities
+• Income Potential and Growth Opportunities:

 GARs yield a predictable income stream, which can be advantageous for investors who seek a consistent and secure retirement income.
 However, this stability comes at the expense of potentially higher returns that could be realized through market growth.